oss-tsukuba/nextcloud-gfarm/README.md

 - For Gfarm docker/dev environment
   - run `ln -s <path to gfarm/docker/dev/mnt/COPY_DIR> /work/gfarm-dev`
+  - and run `mkdir /work/nextcloud-gfarm-home/` (change to your ownership)
   - and run `make init-dev`
   - and run `./copy_home_files.sh` to copy files into containers
 - or create `template-orverride.env` for your environment, and run `make init`